sashuu69/home-weather-station/README.md

 ## Introduction

-The home Weather Station is a DYI weather Station that collects the following data and uploads the data to firebase:-
+The home Weather Station is a DIY weather Station that collects the following data and uploads the data to firebase:-

 1. Air Quality Index
 2. Compressed Natural Gas (CNG)